Hepatitis C Drugs News – 2019

 Last year saw AbbVie launch Mavyret for $26,400 for one round of treatment.

-2019 may very well witness the escalation of a price war that Mavyret’s release sparked.
+2019 witnessed the escalation of a price war that Mavyret’s release sparked.
 In July 2018, Merck announced the price of Zepatier would drop by 60%, from almost $55,000 per round (3).
-Also scheduled to be available in January 2019 are authorized generic versions of Gilead’s Hepatitis C medications Epclusa and Harvoni for $24,000 per round, which some are taking as an indication of more patient-friendly price fluctuations.
+Also generic versions of Gilead’s Hepatitis C medications Epclusa and Harvoni for $24,000 per round are available, which some are taking as an indication of more patient-friendly price fluctuations.

 7 Top FDA-Approved Hepatitis C Treatments for 2019